John West (priest)

-Educated at Trinity College, Dublin, he was ordained in 1830 and began his ordained ministry career as curate at Monkstown, County Dublin.
+Educated at Trinity College, Dublin, he was ordained in 1830 and began his ordained ministry career as curate at Monkstown, Dublin.
 He was the incumbent at St Ann's Dublin, and then archdeacon of the city before his appointment to the eanery, a post he held for 25 years.
 He died on 5 July 1890.

 His son Charles Dickinson West became an engineer and naval architect.